andrewpaster/bach-lstm/README.md

 # Ideas for Further Development
 * vary the sequence length for training.
 Currently the sequence length is 50
 * try smaller batch size, which is currently 32
+* transpose all training sets into the same starting key
+* create a major model and a minor model for different fugues

 # Acknowledgements
 [Text Generation With LSTM Recurrent Neural Networks in Python with Keras